jschrier/blog/_posts/2024-07-18-Hacking-Meta-Rayban-Glasses.md

  My running list of app ideas (probably using the Whatsapp hack):

-- *You can't schedule a timer with the voice assistant (as of July 2024).*  Idea:  TimerApp -- This seems like it would be easy.
+- ~~*You can't schedule a timer with the voice assistant (as of July 2024).*  Idea:  TimerApp -- This seems like it would be easy.
 "OK meta, send message to timer on whatsapp.
 Set timer to 34 minutes.
-(Or: Remind to take out the wash in 34 minutes)" (run a flask app, parse inputs with a lightweight model, put it in a cron-job queue, and then send the message back to whatsapp when the timer is up)
+(Or: Remind to take out the wash in 34 minutes)" (run a flask app, parse inputs with a lightweight model, put it in a cron-job queue, and then send the message back to whatsapp when the timer is up)~~ (**Update 10/2024** This got added as a feature in the latest update.
+I tested it while doing laundry and it worked great.)

 - *The AI asssistant feels like a Llama-3-8B class model, with a system prompt that focuses on brevity.* (as of late July 2024...maybe we'll start seeing Llama-3.1 outputs?)
 Brevity is certainly valuable for voice assistants, but sometimes you want more.
 Idea: More comprehensive research assistant:  "OK meta, send message to resarch on whatsapp.
 Do a literature search on xxx." (intercepted by a flask app that runs an agent process, results in a written summary delivered via Whatsapp).
 By default, when the assistant receives a sufficiently long whatsapp message, it does not read it aloud, and that seems like the right behavior for something like this.